-Complainant must prove on the balance of probabilities that the disputed domain name was registered in bad faith and that it is being used in bad faith (See e.g. Telstra Corporation Limited v.
+The Complainant must prove on the balance of probabilities that the disputed domain name was registered in bad faith and that it is being used in bad faith (See e.g. Telstra Corporation Limited v.
 Nuclear Marshmallow, WIPO Case No. D2000-0003; Control Techniques Limited v.
 Lektronix Ltd, WIPO Case No. D2006-1052).

 According to the Panel, the awareness of a respondent of the complainant and/or the complainant's trademark rights at the time of registration can evidence bad faith (see Red Bull GmbH v.
 Credit du Léman SA, Jean-Denis Deletraz, WIPO Case No. D2011-2209; Nintendo of America Inc v.
 Marco Beijen, Beijen Consulting, Pokemon Fan Clubs Org., and Pokemon Fans Unite, WIPO Case No. D2001-1070).
-In the instant case, the Panel finds that the Respondent must have been aware of the Complainant and its rights in the MIGROS trademark at the moment it registered the disputed domain name:
+In the instant case, the Panel finds that the Respondent must have been aware of the Complainant and its rights in the BOURSORAMA trademark at the moment it registered the disputed domain name:

-- the disputed domain name incorporates the Complainant's distinctive MIGROS trademark in its entirety with the mere addition of a descriptive term and a short term which does not avoid any confusion with the Complainant's mark; - some of the Complainant's trademarks were registered more than 25 years before the registration of the disputed domain name; - the website linked to the disputed domain name directly referred to the Complainant's registered trademarks and financial services subsidiary Migros Bank.
+- the disputed domain name incorporates the Complainant's distinctive BOURSORAMA trademark in its entirety with the mere addition of descriptive terms which do nothing to avoid any confusion with the Complainant's mark, guite the contrary; - the website linked to the disputed domain name directly refers to the Complainant and its registered trademark; - the Complainant's trademark was registered more than 20 years before the registration of the disputed domain name; - the well-known character of the Complainant's BOURSORAMA trademark has been confirmed by previous UDRP panels (see BOURSORAMA v.
+PD Host Inc Ken Thomas, CAC Case No. 101131; Boursorama SA v.
+Estrade Nicolas, WIPO Case No. D2017-1463).

-In view of the nature of the disputed domain name and its use to resolve to a login page directly referring to a financial services subsidiary of the Complainant, the Panel finds that the Respondent has intentionally attempted to attract, for commercial gain, Internet users to its website, by creating a likelihood of confusion with the Complainant's mark as to the source, sponsorship, affiliation, or endorsement of the website or of a product or service on the website.
+In view of the nature of the disputed domain name and its use to resolve to a web page offering a referral code and directly referring to the Complainant and its trademark, the Panel finds that the Respondent has intentionally attempted to attract, for commercial gain, Internet users to its website, by creating a likelihood of confusion with the Complainant's mark as to the source, sponsorship, affiliation, or endorsement of the website or of a product or service on the website.

-In the Panel's view, the fact that the disputed domain name now resolves to an error page has no impact on the Panel's assessment.

-The suspension was most probably due to an action of the Respondent's hosting provider upon a request from the Complainant.
-In any event, the Panel does not see any good faith use to which the disputed domain name may be put by the Respondent in the circumstances of the present case.
+In the Panel's view, the fact that the disputed domain name has been inactive at some point has no impact on the Panel's assessment.
+The Panel does not see any good faith use to which the disputed domain name may be put by the Respondent in the circumstances of the present case.